pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit clear-clicked-before-asking-question >}}

-And then wait until a button has been clicked.
+And then the narrator needs to wait until a button has been clicked.
 We want to keep doing nothing as long as `clicked` is `False`.
-We can write this test in a more natural-sounding way by using the `not` operator:
+We can write this test in a more natural-sounding way by using the `not`
+operator:

 {{< commit busy-wait-Narrator-until-clicked >}}

 The `pass` statement here does nothing.
-Python needs *some* statements inside a `while` loop, even if you don't want anything to happen, so the `pass` statement is what we use.
+Unlike Scratch, Python needs to have *some* statements inside a `while` loop, even if you don't want anything to happen, so the `pass` statement is what we use.

-We won't need the delay any more:
+We don't need to wait any more:

 {{< commit remove-wait-2-seconds >}}

-This is one half of the problem — we've made the narrator wait until the `clicked` variable indicates that an answer button has been clicked.
+We have solved one half of the problem — we've made the narrator wait until the `clicked` variable tells us that an answer button has been clicked.
 But nothing is yet setting that variable to `True`, so the narrator will wait forever!

-Each answer needs to respond to being clicked by setting the global `clicked` variable to `True`.
+When any answer button is clicked, it needs to set the global `clicked` variable to `True`.

 Moving a bit more quickly now, we need code which says we're using the